There is no safe and reliable way to completely stop your period once it has already started.

 Delaying Periods During Hajj/Umrah

 There are options to consider for delaying your period during Hajj or Umrah.
-Period delaying methods aren't foolproof as breakthrough bleeding can still occur sometimes, but they are effective.
+Period delaying methods aren't foolproof, as breakthrough bleeding can still occur sometimes, but they are effective.

 Here are some of the features of the period delay tablets: